 The motor vehicle manufacturing industry in the UK: statistics and policy.Jump to full report >>

-The industry performed well in recent years, achieving strong growth in employment, production, economic output and exports.
-Nonetheless, the industry worldwide faces fundamental challenges, including profound shifts in global demand, the urgent need to tackle emissions and the advent of new technologies such as driverless cars.
+The industry has performed well in recent years, achieving strong growth in employment, production, economic output and exports.
+But the industry worldwide faces fundamental challenges, including profound shifts in global demand, environmental concerns and the advent of new technologies such as driverless cars.

-The UK manufacturing sector is highly integrated with the rest of Europe, with large volumes of trade not just in final products, but also in component parts (the supply chain).
-For instance, the UK imported £13.4 billion’s worth of vehicle engines and parts in 2016, 80% of which came from the EU.
-The manufacturers’ trade body (EEF) and the automotive trade body (SMMT) have both called on the Government to protect that close integration.
+The UK automotive manufacturing sector is highly integrated with the rest of Europe, in both finished cars and component parts.
+For instance, the UK imported £13.95 billion’s worth of vehicle engines and parts in 2017, 79% of which came from the EU.
+The manufacturers’ trade body (EEF) and the automotive trade body (SMMT) have both called on the Government to protect this close integration.

 The Government’s industrial strategy for the automotive sector focuses on the development of ultra-low emission, connected and autonomous vehicles.
 Against the backdrop of emission scandals, the diesel share of the new car market has started to decline, and is forecast to continue to do so.